 I climb the stairs to her office and knock on the door… no answer.
 I open the door and it’s dark inside.
 She’s not here either.
 Where the fuck is Butterfly?
 I’m just about to go supernova when I hear jazz playing down the hall.
 I follow the sound to… the old sub room!
 What the fuck?
 I open the door and there she is, on the bed in the room that I once used to house my submissives.
 Did I ever tell her that was what this room was used for?
 I’m sure that I did…

 I step into the bedroom.
-It’s been nearly a year since I have even thought about this room.
+It’s been nearly a year since I’ve even thought about this room.
 I’m all the way into the room and at the foot of the bed before she even realizes that I’m there.
 She looks up at me over her glasses.

 “Hi,” I say quietly.